printpagestopdf/WordpressDrive/README.md

 Based on **WinFSP by Bill Zissimopoulos** [https://github.com/billziss-gh/winfsp](https://github.com/billziss-gh/winfsp)<br/>

+## Installation
+Download the latest Release from [here](https://github.com/printpagestopdf/WordpressDrive/releases/latest).

+Choose the appropriate one from the artifacts:

+**WordpressDriveSetup.exe:**
+Installer of WordpressDrive including WinFsp (best to use if not already installed WinFsp)

+**WordpressDriveSetup.msi:**
+Installer of WordpressDrive (needs WinFsp installed)

+**WordpressDriveFiles.zip:**
+Application Files without installer

+Files ending with _x64 are usable for 64 bit Platforms only.
+Files without the trailing _x64 can be used on 32 and 64 bit Plattforms.

 ## Usage
 You can start WordpressDrive from the Startmenu (or put it into autostart).